-Similar to an LLC in terms of asset protection, a PLLC is made available or required by in some states for licensed professionals who are subject to different tax rules, including deductions.
+Similar to an LLC in terms of asset protection, a professional limited liability corporation (PLLC) is made available or required by in some states for licensed professionals who are subject to different tax rules, including deductions.
 PPLCs function best in dental practices that operate like corporations and have employees file W2s.
 PPLCs typically include an attorney and tax advisor as part of their team of advisors.

-When an LLC is not an advisable option based on geographic location, dental practices that function as corporations can effectively set up a PA to protect assets, as well as offer multiple options for taxes and consequences.
+When an LLC is not an advisable option based on geographic location, dental practices that function as corporations can effectively set up a professional association (PA) to protect assets, as well as offer multiple options for taxes and consequences.
 While a PA does not shield against malpractice or liability actions, it can protect your practice against the actions or omissions of the practice’s associates.

 S-corporations aid dental practices, typically medium to larger practices that are experiencing a high level of growth, in sheltering income from the Federal Insurance Contributions Act and Obamacare taxes on high-wage earners.
 As an S-corporation, dentists can pay themselves wages that will be subject to self-employment tax but can be deducted from business income, the remainder of which will be shared among the owners on a pro rata basis and not be subject to self-employment tax.